zicodeng/coding-standards/README.md

 	* id, class, name, data-xxx, src/for/type/href, title/alt, aria-xxx, role
 	* For example: `<a id="..." class="..." data-modal="toggle" href="###"></a>`

+* Attribute Naming Convention
+	* Use hyphen "-" to separate words

 * Quotation
 	* Use double quotes for outer quotes
 	* Use single quotes for inner quotes